sanko/readonly/README.md

         Readonly \%h   => {key => value, ...};

     You may or may not consider this ugly.

+    Note that you can create implicit undefined variables with this function like so `Readonly my $var;` while a verbose undefined value must be passed to the standard `Scalar`, `Array`, and `Hash` functions.

 - Readonly::Scalar1 $var => $value;
 - Readonly::Array1 @arr => (value, value, ...);